ABOUT US

 LEADERSHIP:

-ABOUT OLD UNCLES AND THEIR HATS: PROF. DANIE GOOSEN
+ABOUT OLD UNCLES AND THEIR HATS

 History always challenges us.
 Unfortunately, the word “challenge” tends to discourage some.
 However, this is the wrong reaction.
 Challenges offer us enormous opportunities to come up with imaginative thoughts and actions.
 And to answer the challenges.
 An answer to the challenges is often accompanied by an enlivening of one’s own.
 Without challenges, we run the risk of sinking into the mediocre.